Skip to main content

 A student views stars from the observatory in the Romney Building.

 The Physics Department offers students a solid foundation in both classical and modern physics.
 Astronomy students take an additional 12 credits in astronomy and chemistry.
-Laboratory courses are an important component of the physics program, giving students valuable skills and knowledge in many areas.
+Students gain valuable experience in the lab, and learn all the important components of physics and astronomy.

 Graduates with a degree in Physics with an emphasis in Astronomy have a wide array of rewarding careers before them.
 Check out some of the top careers students get with this degree or explore more career options in I-Plan.